Demir-Hasan/My-DevOps-Notes/Containers with Docker/Notes.md

 ### Docker Commands
 - `docker pull` pulls an image from a public repo
 - `docker images` list the images that are hosted locally
+- `docker rmi {image name of ID` removes the image
+- `docker rm {container name of ID` removes the container
 - `docker run {image name:tag}` runs a container from an image, if image is not locally hosted, docker pulls the latest version of the imaga from a public repo
 - `docker ps` lists running containers
 - `Ctrl + C` forces to stop a running container